Celebration (Kool & the Gang song): Commercial performance

-"Celebration" reached No. 1 on the Billboard Hot 100 chart on February 7, 1981, and held that position for two weeks before Dolly Parton's "9 to 5" overtook it.
-It remains the band's only Billboard No. 1 hit.
+"Celebration" reached number one on the Billboard Hot 100 chart on February 7, 1981, and held that position for two weeks before Dolly Parton's "9 to 5" overtook it.
+It remains the band's only Billboard number one hit.

-By late 1980, the song had also reached No. 1 on both the Billboard Dance and R&B charts.
+By late 1980, the song had also reached number one on both the Billboard Dance and R&B charts.
 The song was featured heavily on the radio throughout the year.
 It has since been frequently used in weddings and parties, and is a popular anthem for sporting events, including serving as the theme song for the St. Louis Cardinals after winning the 1982 World Series.
 In 1981, it was commonly played by radio stations in honor of the release of US hostages from captivity in Iran.
-It was also an international hit, reaching No. 7 in the United Kingdom on November 29, 1980, spending 13 weeks in the chart.
+It was also an international hit, reaching number seven in the United Kingdom on November 29, 1980, spending 13 weeks in the chart.